vevurka/vevurka.github.io/_posts/2017-06-08-data_structures_array.md

 {% highlight javascript %}
     // create an array
-    var myArray = ["a", "b", "c"]; // I want to have a, b and c in my drawers!
+    var myArray = new Array("a", "b", "c"); // I want to have a, b and c in my drawers!

     console.log(myArray); // will print ["a", "b", "c"]
 {% endhighlight %}